pikesley/catering-college/README.md

 Install chef-server from scratch
 ================================

 Installing your own Chef server can be a bit hoop-jumpy.
-This abstracts all of those hoops into one (ugly) script.
+This abstracts all of those hoops into one (ugly) script which does all the jumping for you.

 What does it do?
 ----------------